Lumen and Watt DROP on the roof

 Living room

 The living room is a place where you want to relax enough, and there is room for children to play on the floor.
 The basic light output is 200 to 300 lux.
-For example, in a rectangular room with a surface area of 20 m2 and a room height of 2.5 m, this is obtained by selecting 6 Plafondi 200 luminaires with a lumen output per luminaire of 1 300.
+This can be achieved, for example, in a rectangular space with an area of 20 m² and a ceiling height of 2.5 meters, by choosing 6 units of Round Panel 200 fixtures, each providing 1300 lumens.
 The light is directed directly downwards from the luminaire, i.e. it is a light luminaire with an opening angle of 110 degrees, i.e. wide.
-The input power of one lamp is 15 W, so with this type of lamp the total power would be 90 W. So roughly speaking, 100 W of LED power is enough to light a 20 m2 living room.
+The power consumption of one fixture is 15 W, so the total power with this type of lighting would be 90 W. Roughly speaking, it can be said that 100 W of LED power is sufficient to light a 20 m² living room.
 This is also obtained, for example, with 6 pcs of 9 W spotlights (e.g. Round 033) with a lumen output light of about 600.

 Dining room